Global Political Economy

 Glen Fukushima (Former US Trade Representative)

-Screening of documentary Diamond Diplomacy on US-Japan relations.
+Screening of documentary Diamond Diplomacy on US-Japan relations through baseball, followed by discussion of current US-Japan relations.
+Business executive in Tokyo.

 Thursday, March 26 | Both Course Sections